 National Weather Service Baltimore Maryland/Washington District of Columbia

-high pressure will shift offshore today.
-A deepening low pressure
+high pressure over Maine will move offshore today.
+Low pressure

 Near term /until 6 PM this evening/...

 8am update...getting a few more reports of snow across northern Maryland

 along Mason Dixon line from media/mping.
 Not sure if it will actually

 measure...but extended chances for mix r-/S- through 14z.